Synixe/Documents/guides/players/radios.md

 Pressing `ctrl + capslock` will transmit through the AN/PRC-148.
 Pressing `alt + capslock` will transmit through the AN/PRC-177F.

 When using the radio a click sound will be played to indicate you are transmitting and in the bottom right of the screen an image will appear showing what channel you are transmitting to.
-To finish your transmission let go of `capslock`.
+To end your transmission release `capslock`.

 When interacting with ACRE radios there are two ways to bring up their interface to change the channel / frequency:
 * Double clicking the radio within your inventory